 - Constant updates can cause a bit of trouble to the ongoing processes

 - Apart from the free plans, the rates for the other plans are higher comparatively

 WIX is another name for comfort and convenience.
 This builder works on a ‘drag and drop’ method and is really easy for even a non-technical user to efficiently build an eCommerce website.
 Although Wix builder is not made to match the required status for a digitized business, there are specific features which prove it to be one of the best.

 Same as Shopify, there are various professional templates available which target different businesses.
 Choosing a template can be the foundation of your eCommerce website, do it wisely.
-When it comes to the search engine optimization part, well, you need not worry about that as well.
+When it comes to the search engine optimization part, well, you need not to worry about that as well.
 All the templates come with a set of SEO tools like alt texts, customizable page titles, meta-tags & descriptions, etc. to help you rank the website in the best possible way.

 You can also get hands-on payment & shipping management, which are inculcated to make your eCommerce business smoother.
 There are plenty of things, might be words can’t explain it all, but if there is anything else that you feel isn’t present, the third party apps are always to the rescue.

 - There are a variety of templates available to build a website